a10networks/a10-neutron-lbaas/README.md

 ## Install database migrations

-If 'use_database' is enabled, after installing the package and after any upgrades, run:
+After installing the package and after any upgrades, run the following commands to apply the latest database schema to the a10 neutron tables:

 ```
 a10-manage upgrade